kaygar86/kickstarter-analysis/README.md

 ## Limitations and Additional Analysis Suggestions

 There were limitations in this data set as it only showed the total number of backers and the total amount pledged.
-We also didn't know details about the plays, except what was in the blurb written about them.
+We also did not know details about the plays, except what was in the blurb.

 Factors that could possibly show some trends would be:
 * Amount each backer pledged